80% of you have seen someone leave the restroom without washing their hands

 On the other hand, the survey does contain good news.
 70% of Americans report they suds up more frequently, more thoroughly or longer when they hear about a flu virus going around.

-Here’s a video we made for Handwashing Day last year:
+Here’s a video we made for Global Handwashing Day: